springernature/frontend-toolkits/toolkits/springer/packages/springer-media/README.md

 # Springer media component

-A media component catering for an image, clickable title and body text.
+A media component catering for an image, clickable title, and body text.
 Styles have also been included to add a play button for things like videos.

 ![Examples of media component on desktop and mobile](https://user-images.githubusercontent.com/5796370/62363173-a72a8380-b516-11e9-97cb-47289d1d16a0.png)